 Notice of proposed rulemaking (NPRM).

 This document proposes the adoption of a new airworthiness directive (AD) that is applicable to certain EMBRAER Model EMB-135BJ and EMB-145XR series airplanes.
-This proposal would require installation of an additional indication device to the clear ice indication system.
-This action is necessary to prevent an undetected in-flight buildup of clear ice on airplane control surfaces, which could lead to reduced controllability of the airplane.
+This proposal would require repetitive inspections for cracking in the firewall of the auxiliary power unit (APU), and repair of the firewall if necessary.
+This proposal would also provide an optional terminating action for the repetitive inspections.
+This action is necessary to detect and correct cracking in the APU firewall, which could result in reduced structural integrity of the firewall, and a consequent uncontained APU fire that could spread to the airplane structure.
 This action is intended to address the identified unsafe condition.

 FOR FURTHER INFORMATION CONTACT: